 ZYTRAM XL is contraindicated in patients with severe hepatic impairment.
-The elimination half-life of tramadol and its active metabolite may be prolonged in patients with hepatic impairment.
+The elimination half-life of tramadol and its active metabolite may be prolonged in patients with hepatic impairment (see 4.2 Recommended Dose and Dosage Adjustment, Patients with Hepatic Impairment).